Your Questions Answered: How do I not pay Class 2 NICs if I’m under the threshold?

 I'm doing my tax return and I'm a little stuck on the part where it gets to Class 2 NICs... it's telling me I have to pay more than £100 but I earnt way under the limit for self-employed income, or does it include normal employment too?!
 Thanks!

-We’ve already established in our National Insurance post that if your self-employed income is under the threshold for the tax year (£6,475 for 2020/21 tax year) then you don’t have to pay Class 2 NICs.
+We’ve already established in our National Insurance post that if your self-employed income is under the small profits level for the year, you don’t have to pay Class 2.
+For 2025/26, the small profits level is £6,845.
 So why the confusion?

 How do you opt out?

-At the bottom of the HMRC page there's a selection box so just select 'NO' to “would you like to pay Class 2 NICs voluntarily?” and you’re sorted!
+At the bottom of the HMRC page there's a selection box — just select 'NO' to “would you like to pay Class 2 NICs voluntarily?” and you’re sorted!

 Why would you pay voluntarily?

-Well it contributes to your overall National Insurance record, which can give you access to various government benefits like State Pension amd Maternity Allowance.
+Well it contributes to your overall National Insurance record, which can give you access to various government benefits like State Pension and Maternity Allowance.

 We’ve added your predicted National Insurance bill alongside your live tax bill information in the SansDrama Web App so you can be one step ahead and know what to expect in advance of filling out your tax return.